Malaysia has been growing coffee for centuries. Bordering Indonesia, Singapore and Thailand, Malaysia sits in the heart of tropical Southeast Asia.

 Malaysia Coffee Plant Varietals

 Both the lower grade Robusta and the higher grade Arabica coffee plant varietals are grown in Malaysia but about ninety-five percent of the crop is the Liberica Coffee varietal which was first introduced to the country in 1875.
-Only about two percent of the world’s coffee production is Liberica.
+Under two percent of the world's coffee production is Liberica.